 For the purposes of our modelling we make the following illustrative assumptions.
 The scheme member is a male who joins the scheme at age 25 and retires at 65 - the current state pension age for a male in the UK.
 We also assume that he contributes 10% of his salary each year to the stakeholder pension scheme and that the contributions are invested according to the strategic asset allocation of the default fund.
 A 10% contribution rate is close to the average rate observed in UK DC pensions - the NAPF Annual Survey (2003) reports an average employer contribution of 6.8% and a corresponding average employee contribution of 3.8%.
-The scheme member's wage growth experience is assumed to match that of a typical male employee in the UK and to simplify the analysis we assume that there is no risk to the accrual of pension benefits arising from unemployment or future work disability.10
+The scheme member's wage growth experience is assumed to match that of a typical male employee in the UK and to simplify the analysis we assume that there is no risk to the accrual of pension benefits arising from unemployment or future work disability.

 When the scheme member reaches the retirement age of 65, the accumulated fund is converted into a single life annuity that provides a level income to him until he dies.
-The annuity rate is based on a long-term interest rate consistent both with the investment returns earned by the fund prior to retirement and with the 'PMA92' survival probabilities at age 65 taken from the mortality tables published by the Institute and Faculty of Actuaries: these reflect the mortality experience of males buying pension annuities from UK life offices.
+The annuity rate is based on a long-term interest rate consistent both with the investment returns earned by the fund prior to retirement and with the 'PMA92' survival probabilities at age 65 taken from the mortality tables published by the Institute and Faculty of Actuaries: these become more expensive to purchase as long-term interest rates fall.
+This can be hedged by holding a portfolio of bonds that will increase in value as long-term interest rates fall.